You are here:

 In that case, the objectives should be reasonable taking into account the context in which you work and that factors outside your control ... may affect achievement.

-We put this question to the school leaders’ union NAHT.
-A representative told us that that it is better for schools to set percentage objectives within a range, or with an acceptable margin of error, saying:
+A representative from the NAHT told us that that it is better for schools to set percentage objectives within a range, or with an acceptable margin of error, saying:

 It is better to set an objective of achieving improvement of between 3 and 6%, rather than a precise improvement rate of 4.5%.